VRGroupRWTH/netcode_issue/README.md

-# netcode_issue

 This minimal sample demonstrates two bugs/breaking changes when upgrading from Netcode for Gameobjects 1.0.2 to 1.1.0:
 The bugs are most likely closely related and occur due to the same reason.

-## 1. Initial position sync for in-scene places network objects:
+1. Initial position sync for in-scene places network objects:

 The right two cubes are hierachically ordered as follows:
 - Parent Cube (No NetworkObject)